NYUAppSec/appsec_hw4/README.md

 very similar on Linux and Windows), which you can look through [here](https://imgur.com/a/noDTMNj)

 After installing Android Studio, you should import the project.
-You can do this from the "Welcome to Android Studio" window by clicking "More Actions" -> "Import Project (Gradle, Eclipse ADT, etc.)".
+You can do this from the "Welcome to Android Studio" window than click "Open".
 This will open up a file chooser window.
 Navigate to the homework repository, and choose the `GiftcardSite` folder inside `appsec_hw4`. **Important: don't try to import a different folder; it needs it to be the `GiftcardSite` so that Android Studio will recognize the project